Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

-To validate zero-shot generalization on out-of-distribution characters, we conducted a case study on Frieren with an extreme cold-start setting ($N=25$).
-As detailed in Appendix~\ref{app:frieren_style}, our pipeline successfully extracted signature lexical markers (e.g., restrictive particles) and structural habits (high modifier density) without overfitting.
-Crucially, Model v2 accurately injected these abstract features into rewritten outputs while strictly preserving semantic fidelity and avoiding background hallucination (see Appendix~\ref{app:frieren_examples} for qualitative examples).
-This confirms that our framework enables explicit and safe stylistic steering rather than memorizing character knowledge.
+To validate generalization to out-of-distribution characters, we conducted a case study on Frieren with $N=25$ utterances.
+Despite four of six syntactic dimensions falling outside the training distribution after normalization (Appendix~\ref{app:frieren_style}), Ours(DPO) successfully injected extracted lexical markers (e.g., restrictive particles ``只是...而已'') and structural habits while preserving semantic fidelity and avoiding background hallucination (see Appendix~\ref{app:frieren_examples} for qualitative examples).
+This suggests the framework captures abstract stylistic tendencies rather than memorizing surface expressions, with robustness at the boundary of its normalization range.